sourcefrog/cargo-mutants/DESIGN.md

 This is done basically by parsing the output of `cargo locate-project` and `cargo metadata`.

-We often want to test only one or a subset of packages in the workspace.
-This can be set explicitly with `--package` and `--workspace`, or heuristically depending on the project metadata and the start directory.
+Within the workspace there can be multiple packages.

+The implementation of this tries to keep the path open to later supporting build systems other than Cargo, such as perhaps Bazel.
+In Bazel, most likely, package names will be Bazel package names (or possibly target names.)

+Packages are used in several ways in cargo-mutants:

+1. The user can select which packages to mutate, with `--package` or `--workspace`.
+If neither is specified we try to give the same heuristic behavior as other cargo commands, based on the start directory.

+2. Packages are the unit at which we can ask cargo to build code or run tests.

+### Package targets

+For each package, cargo tells us the build targets.
+Each target is a _crate_, the rustc translation unit.

+Targets may have various types: tests, binaries, libraries, and potentially others.

-For each package, cargo tells us the build targets including tests and the main library or binary.
-The tests are not considered for mutation, so this leaves us with some targets of interest, and for each of them cargo tells us one top source file, typically something like `src/lib.rs` or `src/main.rs`.
+Test targets are not considered for mutation, so this leaves us with some targets of interest, and for each of them cargo tells us one _top source file_, typically something like `src/lib.rs` or `src/main.rs`.

 ### Discovering mutants